Learn about the types of environments you can create and how to create them for your Cloud Manager project.

 A user with the requisite permissions can create the following environment types (within the bounds of what is available to the specific tenant).

-Production and Stage - The production and staging environments are available as a pair and are used for production and testing purposes, respectively.
+Production + Stage - The production and staging environments are available as a pair and are used for production and testing purposes, respectively.

 Development - A development environment can be created for development as well as testing purposes and can be associated with non-production pipelines only.

-The capabilities of individual environments depend upon the solutions enabled in the containing program.
+The capabilities of individual environments depend upon the solutions enabled in the program of the environment.

 Production and staging environments are only created as a pair.
 You can not create only a staging or only a production environment.